The Homotopy Braces Formality Morphism: The Kontsevich--Soibelman proof, and an extension

 \item Suppose $F=K_B(S; T_0,T_1,\dots,T_n)$, where the $T_j$ are functional expressions describing sub-trees $\Gamma_0,\dots, \Gamma_n$ and $S$ is a functional expression describing some $B(\KS_1)$ graph $\tilde \Gamma$.
 Let $k\in\{0,1,\dots,n\}$ again be such that $\vin$ is contained in $T_k$.
 Consider the $\FM_{2,1}(p+n+1)\times S^1$.
 Think of the $S^1$ term as one extra direction.
 There are two forgetful maps

-The map $\pi'$ forgets the position of $p$ points and the output direction and takes the direction from the $S^1$ factor as new output direction.
-The map $\tilde\pi$ forgets the position of $n+1$ points and the output direction and takes the direction from the $S^1$ factor as new output direction.
-Here we use the description of $\FM_{2,1}$ from remark \ref{rem:fm21mods1}.
+The map $\pi'$ forgets the position of the first $p$ points and the output direction and takes the direction from the $S^1$ factor as new output direction.
+The map $\tilde\pi$ forgets the position of the last $n+1$ points and the output direction and takes the direction from the $S^1$ factor as new output direction.
+Here we use the description of $\FM_{2,1}$ from Remark \ref{rem:fm21mods1}.
 We define an auxiliary space

 Here $H^+\subset \FM_{2,1}$ is composed of configuration $[(z_1,z_2,\zeta)]$ with $|z_1|\geq |z_2|$, see section \ref{sec:FM21}. $\mathit{Vert}(\tilde \Gamma)$ is the set of (labels of) external vertices in $\tilde \Gamma$.
 The last of the three factors in the intersection defining $\tilde V'$ forces the additional $n+1$ points to be put ``outside of'' configurations in $V_{\tilde\Gamma}$.
 At this stage, configurations in $\tilde V'$ include the auxiliary orientation (due to the extra $S^1$ above).
 We simply set